euqueme/heat-map/README.md

 ## Sources

-You can check the original version here: https://www.smashingmagazine.com/
+You can check the original version at [smashingmagazine](https://www.smashingmagazine.com/)

 This project is part of the Microverse Curriculum. www.microverse.org

-This project is part of the Odin Project Curriculum "PROJECT: DESIGN TEARDOWN" (you can find the complete project here:(https://www.theodinproject.com/courses/html5-and-css3/lessons/design-teardown)
+This project is part of the Odin Project Curriculum ["PROJECT: DESIGN TEARDOWN"](https://www.theodinproject.com/courses/html5-and-css3/lessons/design-teardown)

 ## Live Version

-You can see it here:  https://euqueme.github.io/heat-map/
+You can see it [here](https://euqueme.github.io/heat-map/)

 ## Built With